Anyone interested in getting to know and experience South-Eastern Asia’s people and culture should join our Myanmar photography tour now.

-Mingalaba, welcome to Myanmar.
-You’ll be greeted at the airport and then transferred to our hotel, there you’ll meet the other guests and your tour leaders.
+Mingalaba, welcome to Myanmar, its largest city and the start of your two-week photography tour.
+You’ll be greeted at the airport and then transferred to our hotel, there you’ll meet the other guests and your photography tour leaders.
 After a brief meet and greet, we will enjoy our first evening meal together.

 Day 2 | Yangon | (B, L, D)

 Our morning begins with a ride on the iconic Circle Train.
 Traveling to the outskirts of the city, we pay a visit to the Danyingon Market to capture the hustle and bustle of market life.
 The rest of the day will be spent at a nunnery, followed by a monastery to photograph the famous Reclining Buddha.
 After a late lunch and some free time, we will meet late afternoon to photograph Shwegadon, the largest pagoda in the world.

 Day 3 | Yangon to Kyaing Tong | (B, L, D)

 Our day starts off with an early morning visit to the fish market to take another glimpse into the daily life of locals.
 After breakfast, we will fly to Kyaing Tong, there we really begin to explore a side of Myanmar often not seen by tourists.
 Once settled into your accommodation, we will explore portrait photography at Wat Zom Khan.
 Here you will get the opportunity to photograph the monks living there.

 Day 4 | Kyaing Tong, En, Lahu, Akha Villages | (B, LB, D)